ctomczyk/datepicker/README.md

 # Datepicker

 Simple date picker written in JavaScript - accessible, fast and no dependencies from 3rd party libraries.
-Tested on: IE6-10, Firefox 24, Chrome 29.0.1547.76 m / all on Windows 7.
+Tested on: IE6-10, Firefox 24, Chrome 29.0.1547.76 m / all on Windows OS.

 ## Usage